sciZer0/newdiscoveries/c/README.md

 the “Target” (in the formula) is namely Target Acceleration for the given Force, but not Real Acceleration of the pushed object

-and that
+and also that

-each Force has its target, meaning that each Force has such a feature/characteristic as Target Acceleration.
+each Force has its target, meaning that each Force has such a feature/attribute/characteristic as Target Acceleration.

 ---